Sicilian Defence: 1.e4 c5 2.Nf3...... Nf6

 History and Notable Players

 It arises from the Sicilian Defense: Open Variation.
-Among the most prolific practitioners on the White side are Vlastimil Jansa (11 games), Stefan Kindermann (10 games), Ratmir Kholmov (9 games).
-On the Black side, notable exponents include Aleksandr Rakhmanov (78 games), Yochanan Afek (64 games), Jacob Murey (50 games).
+On the White side, Vlastimil Jansa (11 games), Stefan Kindermann (10 games), Ratmir Kholmov (9 games) top the database.
+Notable Black exponents: Aleksandr Rakhmanov (78 games), Yochanan Afek (64 games), Jacob Murey (50 games).

 Practice on Chessiverse